-INDICATIONS AND SUGGESTIONS.
+INDICATIONS AND SUGGESTICHS.

-The spirit of revival is abread.
-Al denominations are sharing in it. the churches in the United States this is very manifest.
-We give the following, gathered at random from several papers.
-They are indications and suggestions
+The spirit of revival is abroad.
+All denominations are sharing in it.
+In the churches in the United States this is very manifest.
+We give the follow ing, gathered at random from several papers.
+They are indications and suggestions :

-The Chicago Standard says: As one of our most spirituallyminded preachers has said, looking out on the religious events of the past few months.
-"The Holy Spirit is at work."
+The Chicago Standard says :

+As one of our most spirituallyminded preachers has said, looking out on the religious events of the past few months. " The Holy Spirit is at work.'
 And why not?
-We are in the midst of the dispensation of the Holy Chost.
+We are in the midst of the dispensation of the Holy Ghost.
 He is moving in an unseen but powerful way in the church-life of to-day.
-And no more marked evidences of his presence have we than the deep-soundthe cities and the centres of population
+And no more marked evidences of his presence have we than the deep-sounding, wide-spreasing movement to save the cities and the centres of population for Christ.